 This is not quite true.
 A total of five fouls were called by Riley on Reyes, and two others should have been, so he was fouled seven times in total.
 Utd’s most fouled player was Gabriel Heinze, who was also fouled seven times and Utd were given seven free kicks.

-So five fouls on Reyes by the Nevilles, of which three were given and two bookings were handed out.
+So five fouls in total on Reyes by the Nevilles, of which three were given and two bookings were handed out.

 The other two fouls on Reyes were by Wayne Rooney.
 One was a fairly harmless shove in the back and the other was a late clumsy tackle that sent Reyes flying, though he was unhurt.
 Rooney was given a final warning by Riley for that.
-Rooney’s only other foul in the game was a push on Sol Campbell.
+Rooney also fouled Ashley Cole early on, though it was Cole who came flying in to try and win the ball while Rooney was turning.
+Rooney’s only other foul in the game was a harmless push on Sol Campbell.

 Heinze was fouled twice each by Ljungberg and Vieira – though one of Vieira’s was a bit 50/50 – and once each by Edu, Bergkamp and Henry.
 He got a knee in the head from Henry, but no one was booked for any of these fouls.

 Both Nevilles booked; no one booked for fouling Heinze.
 None of this looks like a plot by Mike Riley or anyone else, and if there was rotational fouling surely Heinze would have more to complain about than Reyes.
-If it was a deliberate attempt by Man Utd to target Reyes, it was a pretty poor one, though who knows what Phil Neville thinks.
+If it was a deliberate attempt by Man Utd to target Reyes, it was a pretty poor one, though Phil Neville claims otherwise.
 The mistake was Riley not giving free kicks for the first two fouls.
 That may have calmed Neville junior down a bit.

 Ashley Cole was booked for nothing